T-U-R-A/tura-coding-book/Concepts.typ

 == Basic `c++` syntax

 === Question
 Accept the number of students from user.
 Accept their names and marks.
 Print the Name(s) of students who scored the highest percentage.
+We deliberately use C++ features useful for programming contests.

 Solution:
 ```cpp